-A well-managed company combines descriptive analytics (basically, the production and summarization of basic data), predictive and prescriptive analytics to operate their business at a strategic level.
+A well-managed company combines descriptive analytics, (the production and summarization of basic data) often managed by accounting, predictive and prescriptive analytics to operate their business at a strategic level.
 At the foundation are descriptive analytics or the basic elemental data you need as a starting point for any analysis.
 Predictive analytics build on this foundation providing key metrics and forecasts.
 Prescriptive analytics then add even more value by leveraging predictive analytics to drive the company to its desired goals.

 If you are a Company trying to build this hierarchy of analytics into your business, where do you start?
 Like most construction efforts, you start with the foundation or in this case the raw data.
 Much of the necessary financial and transactional data you need for predictive analytics is stored in your General Ledger or ERP System, but accessing it requires manual data extraction and further manipulation to stage it for predictive analysis.